Formula One regulations: Engine

+In 2026, each driver may use up to four ICEs, Turbochargers, and Exhaust sets, and up to three MGU-Ks, Energy Stores, and Control Electronics throughout the season; however, from 2027 onward, this allocation will decrease to only three and two respectively, unless it is the manufacturer's first year supplying power units since the onset of the 2026 regulations.
+A grid place penalty will be enforced upon drivers who exceed these allocation limits, once for each additional component at the first event where the replacement element is used.

 Devices designed to inject any substance into the cylinders other than air and fuel (petrol) are forbidden, as are variable-length intake and exhaust systems.
-The crankshaft and camshafts must be made of steel or cast iron.
+The crankshaft and camshafts must be made from an iron-based alloy.
 The use of carbon composite materials for the cylinder block, cylinder head and pistons is not allowed.
 Separate starting devices may be used to start engines in the pits and on the grid.
 If the engine is fitted with an anti-stall device, this must be set to cut the engine within ten seconds in the event of an accident.

-The engines, now referred to as power units, are divided into 6 components: the internal combustion engine (ICE); turbocharger (TC); Motor Generator Unit-Kinetic (MGU-K), which harvests energy that would normally be wasted under braking; Motor Generator Unit-Heat (MGU-H), which collects energy in the form of heat as it is expelled through the exhaust; Energy Store (ES), which functions as batteries, holding the energy gathered by the Motor Generator Units; and Control Electronics (CE), which includes the Electronic Control Unit and software used to manage the entire power unit.
-In 2015, each driver was allowed to use up to four of each component during a season that is up to 20 scheduled races in length; a fifth power unit (and its components) could be used without penalty if more than 20 races are scheduled to take place.
-A ten-place starting grid penalty was applicable for the use of a power unit component used beyond the established allocation, and a pit lane start for the entire unit changes beyond the limit.